lukepolson/UVICMLCC/Competitions/Battlesnake/README.md

 This repository is organized into four seperate folders: Analysis, DATA, Snake_Emulator, and Training_Hyperparameters.

+For an example of training, go to Analysis/initial_testing.py.ipynb

 ## Analysis

 This folder contains notebook files that analyze training data obtained for different hyperparameter combinations.
 This training data can be obtained from the Stats files in the DATA folder.